code100/ModelElastic/README.md

 # ModelElastic
-ModelElastic is an ElasticSearch model adapter for Phalcon php, it could do the basic operation like regular phalcon model like find, findFirst.
+ModelElastic is an ElasticSearch model adapter for Phalcon php, it could do the basic operation of phalcon model like find, findFirst, save, count.

 ## How to use ModelElastic ##
 Make sure you have [elasticsearch php](https://github.com/elastic/elasticsearch-php) library installed.